So you’ve waited an entire week for the latest episode of your favorite anime.

 Trying to get someone to like Tokyo Ghoul…

-Give it some time, your friends won’t switch to watching anime over night.
+Give it some time, your friends won’t switch to watching anime overnight.
 If they don’t eventually start watching anime, you’ve not followed these steps properly or they just don’t like anime.
-And that’s okay, not every is into the anime medium.
+And that’s okay, not everyone is into the anime medium.

 Converting your friends into a fan of anime can be a tough but rewarding task.
-By following this guide, you will have the best chance in making your friend an Otaku.
+By following this guide, you will have the best chance of making your friend an Otaku.

 We’ve gone over: